 A major feather in Qobuz's cap, however, is that it is the first service to make 24-bit hi-res streaming available on Sonos products.
 Given how long we've waited for our favourite multi-room family to adopt hi-res, it's quite a big deal.

 Qobuz's (comparatively) high price has always been partly justified by its exhaustive library of hi-res music.
-Recent figures put the total number of hi-res tracks at more than 2m, while Tidal claims 'only' more than 1m.
+Recent figures state Qobuz now has over 424,000 hi-res quality albums, while Tidal claims 'only' more than 1m tracks.
 Numbers rarely tell the whole story, but we regularly find hi-res albums on Qobuz that are available in only CD-quality on Tidal.
 On the flip side, however, we often find albums on Tidal, Spotify, Apple Music and Deezer that aren't available on Qobuz at all – which we would argue is a far bigger issue...

 With Qobuz, bitrate and frequency are displayed in the playback bar, and hi-res albums are clearly flagged with the familiar ‘Hi-Res Audio’ logo, both in the library interface and playback bar – little things that we wholeheartedly wish other streaming services would include.

 Apple offers CD-quality (16-bit/44.1kHz), Apple Music Lossless (24-bit/48kHz) and Hi-Res Lossless (up to 24-bit/192kHz) streams via its ALAC (Apple Lossless Audio Codec) codec.
 And the best bit?
 If you subscribe to Apple Music at £10 ($10, AU$12) per month, there's no extra charge for these higher-quality streams.
 That puts it on a par with Amazon, and much cheaper than Tidal and Qobuz.